-Since she was an unofficial minister of the arts, she commissioned renowned furniture designer Jean-Francois Oeben to make a vanity table where she could carry out all of her tasks in the ultimate style.
+As an unofficial minister of the arts, she commissioned renowned furniture designer Jean-Francois Oeben to make a vanity table where she could carry out all of her tasks, in the ultimate style.

 His creation was a Rococo style vanity, that’s as much a functional marvel as a work of art.
 This gorgeous dressing table is adorned with dainty flowers, and even features a tower motif inspired by the Pompadour coat of arms.

-Oeben artistically engineered the mechanical vanity so that when the top slides back, the front moves forward revealing a beautiful mirror.
+Oeben artistically engineered the mechanical vanity so that when the top slides back, the front moves forward revealing a HUGE (for the time because glass was pricey) mirror.

-The sliding mechanism extends the surface area, leaving plenty of room for visitors to take a seat on the other side.
+The sliding mechanism extends the surface area, leaving plenty of room for visitors to pull up a chair other side.
 It’s also got some concealed storage compartments, perfect for hiding away little objects.

 For Madame Pompadour, it was a gorgeous place to visit with her gal pals, correspond to letters, and store her beloved cosmetics.
 Oeben’s vanity perfectly represented her interests and skills, and also encapsulated the societal trends of her era at the Palace of Versailles.

-Pompadour was well known for receiving all types of guest while sitting at her elegant dressing table, and her vanity became a status symbol that inspired other women to continue on with the tradition.
+Pompadour was well known for receiving all types of guest while sitting at her elegant dressing table.

 Evolution of the Vintage Vanity Table